 Machine guards are used to prevent any contact between a machine’s moving parts and the worker.
 They are also used to contain fragments and particles released by a machine.

 “One or more methods of machine guarding shall be provided to protect the operator and other employees in the machine area from hazards such as those created by point of operation, ingoing nip points, rotating parts, flying chips, and sparks.”
 (29 CFR 1910.212)

 Crushed hands and arms, severed fingers, blindness — the list of possible machinery-related injuries is as long as it is horrifying.
 There seem to be as many hazards created by moving machine parts as there are types of machines.
 Machine guards are essential for protecting workers from needless and preventable injuries.

 A good rule to remember is Any machine part, function, or process which may cause injury must be machine guarded.
 When the operation of a machine or accidental contact with it can injure the operator or others in the vicinity, the hazards must be controlled or eliminated.

 Dangerous moving parts in three basic areas require machine safeguarding:

-- The point of operation: the point where work is performed on the material, such as cutting, shaping, boring, or forming of stock.
+- The point of operation: the point where work is performed on the material, such as cutting, shaping, boring, or forming stock.

 Hazardous Mechanical Motions and Actions

-A wide variety of mechanical motions and actions may present hazards to the worker.
+Various mechanical motions and actions may present hazards to the worker.
 These can include the movement of rotating members, reciprocating arms, moving belts, meshing gears, cutting teeth, and any parts that impact or shear.
 These different types of hazardous mechanical motions and actions are basic in varying combinations to nearly all machines, and recognizing them is the first step toward protecting workers from the danger they present.